atsa21/archiprod-shop/README.md

 # Archiprod

 Archiprod is an online shopping platform for home products.
 It offers a variety of products including furniture, bathroom essentials, kitchen appliances, lighting and decor items.
-The platform is built on **Angular 15.2.1** for the frontend and **NodeJS version 16.13.0** for the backend.
+The platform is built on **Angular 15.2.1** for the frontend and **NodeJS 16.13.0** for the backend.

 ## Installation